 8.6 Purge the sampling train: Place the outlet of valve B into the waste container.
 With valves B, C and D closed, slowly open valve A completely, and then slowly open valve B to purge the sample train until a steady stream of liquid without gas pockets is observed, and then close valve B.

 8.7 Prepare for sampling: Orient the double-valve cylinder in the vertical position so that displacement liquid can readily be discharged from the cylinder.
 Note that the orientation of valves C and D depend on the type of sample being collected and the liquid used for displacement.
-Based on density differences in liquids, the heaviest liquid must be introduced or expelled from the bottom of cylinder.
+Based on density differences in liquids, the heaviest liquid shall be introduced or expelled from the bottom of cylinder.
 See Figure 2.

-(a) If the alternative method for collecting a produced water sample is chosen, the cylinder must be purged at a rate not to exceed 60 milliliters per minute until at least 1600 milliliters (two cylinder volumes) are purged through the cylinder that has been previously filled with pressurized sample water prior to proceeding further.
+(a) If the alternative method for collecting a produced water sample is chosen, the cylinder shall be purged at a rate not to exceed 60 milliliters per minute until at least 1600 milliliters (two cylinder volumes) are purged through the cylinder that has been previously filled with pressurized sample water prior to proceeding further.

 8.8 Slowly open valve C to the full open position and place the outlet of valve D into the graduated cylinder.